Everwild (novel): Setting

+Plot

 Everwild continues the stories of Allie and Nick as they pursue separate goals.
 Allie sets off with Mikey, who was once the terrifying monster, McGill, in the book Everlost, to find her parents in hopes that she might put her spirit to rest; meanwhile, Nick finds himself in a race against time to save the Afterlights from endless entrapment in Everlost by the Sky Witch, Mary Hightower.
 Traveling in the memory of the Hindenburg, Mary spreads her propaganda and attracts Afterlights to her cause at a frightening speed.

 Nick, in control of a train, is heading south to gather his own support against Mary.
 Due to the rumors Mary has spread about the Chocolate Ogre Nick is being overwhelmed by the memory of the chocolate stain on his face, and he is unable to stop the chocolate from spreading over his body.
 Nick follows the rumor of "Zack the Ripper", revealed to be Zinnia, a girl who died in the Civil War while pretending to be a boy.
 Zinnia has the ability to "rip," breaking the barrier between the living world and Everlost to pull or push things through.
 With her abilities, Nick begins to devise a plan to confront and defeat Mary.

 Meanwhile, together with Mikey, Allie the Outcast travels home to look for her parents and her own life.
 Along the way, Allie meets three other skinjackers, led by a boy named Milos.
 Allie is tempted by the seductive thrill of skinjacking as she masters the skill, until she discovers the shocking truth about skinjackers: skinjackers are not necessarily dead or alive.
 Allie's body lies in a comatose state waiting for her soul to rejoin it, and she has the choice whether to remain a skinjacker in Everlost or return to her living body.
 Mikey discovers that, though he is no longer a monster, he retains the ability to morph himself into monstrous creations of his own mind.
 Mikey grows jealous of Milos's relationship with Allie.
 Allie and Mikey part ways with the skinjackers, who Mary later joins forces with.

 Milos and Allie are skinjacking two teenage couples and Milos kisses Allie who later tells him no but Mikey sees and enraged at Milos and Allie leaves and turns back into a monster again.
 However later on in the book he captures her and he tells her he loves her and she kisses him and he lets her go.